Pain Management- Medical Marijuana/Cannabis Authorizations

 Do I have to join the medical marijuana authorization database in order to be recognized as a patient?

 No. As a patient with an authorization form, you are legally allowed to grow four plants.
 However, you will not receive the benefits of being a patient with a recognition card.
 When purchasing products, you will be treated like any adult age 21 and older.

 How many plants may I grow if I am entered into the database?

 A qualifying patient entered into the medical marijuana database is automatically authorized to grow six plants.
 A healthcare practitioner may authorize up to 15 plants on the authorization.
-In order for the authorization of more than six plants to be valid, the healthcare practitioner must sign the form a second time.

 May my spouse and I both grow our authorized 15 plants each at our house?

 No more than 15 plants may be grown in one household (see chapter 69.51A.260 RCW).
 You may, however, register as a cooperative with the Washington State Liquor and Cannabis Board (see chapter 69.51A.250 RCW).
 This allows you to have up to four patients (or their designated provider) with a maximum of 60 plants if authorized by each patient’s healthcare practitioner to grow 15 plants each.